openpnp/openpnp/Scripting.md

 * [Camera.AfterCapture](#CameraAfterCapture): Called after an image capture.
 * [Camera.BeforeCapture](#CameraBeforeCapture): Called before an image capture.
 * [Camera.BeforeSettle](#CameraBeforeSettle): Called before the camera settle time, preceding a capture.
+* [Camera.AfterPosition](#CameraAfterPosition): Called after moving the camera using the Position Camera icon.
 * [Job.AfterDiscard](#JobAfterDiscard): Called after a part has been discarded.
 * [Job.Finished](#JobFinished): Called when a job completes.
 * [Job.Placement.BeforeAssembly](#JobPlacementBeforeAssembly): Called before the process of handling a placement starts.